 The treatment depends on the age, severity, and cause of phimosis.

 Circumcision involves surgically cutting off the foreskin that protects and lubricates the head of the penis.
-Apart from being indicated for religious, cultural and social reasons, medically circumcision has been the traditional treatment for phimosis.
+Apart from being indicated for religious, cultural, and social reasons, medically circumcision has been the traditional treatment for phimosis.
+People who are having circumcised foreskin are known to have very low reported cases of penile cancer.

 Phimosis is experienced by children and men for different reasons.
 Surgical intervention is not necessary for all male infants with a non-retractile foreskin.
 In infants, phimosis is the norm as the foreskin and glans develop as one.
 With age, the foreskin becomes more pliable and resolves on its own by the time they are seven to 10 years of age.
 In some boys, it can settle even later.
 It is not a problem unless there are symptoms.
 So, there is no need for parents to get anxious and choose circumcision for their healthy baby boys.
 Maintaining penile hygiene will help with this.